 While planning your estate there are some considerations you should make about making gifts to your loved ones.
 Gifts allow you to transfer your wealth to family while you are still living.
 Giving assets as gifts is a great way to see your loved ones reap the benefit of the gift while you are still alive.
 It may also help them avoid paying certain federal estate taxes if they were to receive the asset after your death.
-As your experienced estate planning attorneys, we can help you understand any potential ramifications from gifts made during your lifetime.
+As your experienced attorneys for gift law, we can help you understand any potential ramifications from gifts made during your lifetime.

 Contact us for your free quote at (888) 211-5798.

 When making a gift to someone there are different options you have to explore.
 Some of the different types of gifts are outright gifts, gifts in trust, or deeding of property.

 Outright gifts are the most obvious type.
 These are made directly to an individual where he or she is given complete control over the asset.
 You no longer have claim on the asset once an outright gift is made to someone.